 IPS is one of the most prestigious posts in civil services nonetheless comes next to IAS.
 They get one of the best salary packages in government along with other great specific benefits.
 The Indian Police Service (IPS) is one of the main three civil services of the Indian Government.
 The IPS was established in 1948.
 The Ministry of Home Affairs is authorised to control the cadre of IPS Officers.
 As per the 2011 data, the present cadre size of IPS Officers is 4730.
 Candidates who clear the UPSC Civil Services Exam successfully and qualify for IPS undergo rigorous training at the Sardar Vallabhbhai Patel National Police Academy, Hyderabad (A.P).

 IPS Officers Job Summary

 An IPS officer is chiefly responsible for upholding law and order, avoiding and dealing with accidents, snitching notorious criminals, and managing traffic.
-Apart from these normal duties, the officer is also responsible for inspectingsmuggling, drug trafficking, human trafficking, maintaining border security, allaying and preventing terrorism, railway policing, and keeping a watch on cyber-crimes.
-IPS officers are also known to lead strategic intelligence agencies like CBI, RAW, and IB paramilitary forces like Assam Rifles, BSF, CRPF, ITBP, etc. An IPS starts his or her career as a probationary officer serving a state government as an ASP and steadily works his way up to become the DGP of the police force of that state.
+Apart from these normal duties, the officer is also responsible for inspecting smuggling, drug trafficking, human trafficking, maintaining border security, allaying and preventing terrorism, railway policing and keeping a watch on cyber-crimes.
+IPS officers are also known to lead strategic intelligence agencies like CBI, RAW and IB paramilitary forces like Assam Rifles, BSF, CRPF, ITBP, etc. An IPS start his or her career as a probationary officer serving a state government as an ASP and steadily works his way up to become the DGP of the police force of that state.